 - Daemen physician assistant students have a 97 percent first attempt pass rate on the NCCPA Certification Exam.

-- Our program is one of very few that offers a human cadaver anatomy lab taught by a full-time anatomist.
+- Daemen continues to have a human cadaver lab taught by a full-time anatomist.

 - Various clinical experiences are available, including partnerships with hundreds of sites in the Buffalo area and New York State.